cloudflare/freighter/README.md

 provided via trait implementations and which I deem to be "too niche" may not be accepted.
 That being said, I have a pretty limited definition of what is "too niche".

+## UI
+Regarding the user interface, there is none.
+This is largely because I am legally barred from user interface design by international human rights law, but also because no one has gotten around to this.

+If you want to contribute a user interface for Freighter, PRs are welcome!

 [tracing]: https://docs.rs/tracing/latest/tracing/
 [metrics]: https://docs.rs/metrics/latest/metrics/